 May you register your vehicle in your state in Mexico as a tourist if you are not a Temporary or Permanent Resident?
 In almost every state in Mexico, one needs a CURP number (similar to SIN in Canada and SSN in the US.) to register a vehicle.
 A CURP is only available once a person becomes a Temporary or Permanent Resident.
 A tourist has no CURP.

-In some cases, one buys a vehicle and then discovers it can not be registered, e.g. the documents are not complete or not available; the documents have an error such as VIN not matching car’s VIN; the vehicle has foreign registration; the car you thought was nationalized was done fraudulently and it was never legally nationalized and subject to confiscation, etc. In buying a used vehicle privately, I recommend your payment should be conditional on the buyer being able to register their vehicle within 10 days.
+In some cases, one buys a vehicle and then discovers it can not be registered, e.g. the documents are not complete or not available; the documents have an error such as VIN not matching car’s VIN; the vehicle has foreign registration; the car you thought was nationalized was done fraudulently and it was never legally nationalized and subject to confiscation, etc.

 Original Bill of Sale

-Note that the original factura (bill of sale) from when a motorized vehicle was purchased new, must remain with the car for its’ life and signed off on the back by every subsequent seller.
+Note that the original factura (bill of sale) from when a motorized vehicle was purchased new, must remain with the car for its’ life and signed off on the back by each subsequent seller.
 In many cases, a factura is impossible to replace and without it, the vehicle may not be registered.
 For vehicles that have been nationalized, the same rule applies with the need to keep the original ‘pedimento’ from Aduana.